temporalio/documentation/docs/concepts/what-is-a-task-queue.md

 - [How to start a Workflow Execution using an SDK](/application-development-guide#set-task-queue)
 - [How to start a Workflow Execution using tctl](/tctl/workflow/start#--taskqueue)

-2. A Task Queue name must be set when creating a Worker Entity, and running a Worker Process:
+2. A Task Queue name must be set when creating a Worker Entity and when running a Worker Process:

 - [How to develop a Worker Program](/application-development-guide#run-worker-processes)